jpecore/AlexaStampSkill/README.md

-Stamp collector (philatelist) is a postage stamp collecting assistant with access to colnect.com catalog of more then 600,000 postage stamps.
+Stamp collector (philatelist) is a postage stamp collecting assistant, with access to more then 650,000 stamps from the colnect.com catalog.

-Ask stamp collector with help you may need while working on your stamp collection.
+Ask stamp collector with any help you may need while working on your collection.
 # Examples:

 User: Alexa, ask stamp collector what country has the letters  M A G Y A R  on their stamps?
-Alexa: According to the I S W S C World Wide Stamp Identifier, possible matches are:  Hungary.
+Alexa: According to the ISWSC World Wide Stamp Identifier, possible matches are:  Hungary.

-User: Alexa, ask stamp collector  to find stamp name Virginia  with a face value twenty five from United States?
+User: Alexa, ask stamp collector to find stamp name Virginia  with face value twenty five from United States?
-Alex: The USA 25 ¢ Virginia Ratification Date  stamp was issued in 1988...
+Alex: The USA 25 ¢ Virginia Ratification Date  tamp was issued in 1988...

 User:  Alexa, ask stamp collector to define letterpress?
 Alexa: According to linns.com, letterpress is  printing done directly from the inked, raised surface of the printing plate.